kubernetes-sigs/kustomize/ARCHITECTURE.md

   - Call `ra := KustTarget.AccumulateTarget`.

-    The result, `ra`, is a resource accumulator that contains everything referred to by the current kustomization, now full hydrated.
+    The result, `ra`, is a resource accumulator that contains everything referred to by the current kustomization, now fully hydrated.

   - Uniquify names of generated objects by appending content hashes.